Skip to main content

 Avian Influenza

-Avian influenza (AI), or "bird flu," is a contagious viral infection.
+Avian influenza, or "bird flu," is a contagious viral infection.
 It is caused by Type A influenza viruses.
 It primarily affects birds but can infect humans and other mammals.
 Influenza viruses, including avian, are classified into subtypes based on the two proteins on their surface, haemagglutinin (H) and neuraminidase (N) for example H5N1, H7N9.
-Avian Influenza is designated as highly pathogenic (HPAI) when it causes illness and mortality in infected poultry.
+Avian influenza viruses can be broadly classified into two types:

-• Low pathogenic avian influenza (LPAI) Most avian influenza viruses are low pathogenic.
+• Low pathogenic avian influenza (LPAI), most avian influenza viruses are low pathogenic.
 These cause little or no signs of illness in birds.

 • Highly pathogenic avian influenza (HPAI) viruses can cause severe illness and death in birds.

 Avian influenza detections in wild birds/animals in Canada are posted on the CFIA's avian influenza wildlife dashboard.
+Data on wild bird and mammal cases in BC are posted on the HPAI Detections in BC Wildlife and Environmental surveillance dashboard.

-Additionally, there have been avian influenza transmission events observed in several mammal species around the world in species such as foxes, mink, sea lions, and skunks.
-There is evidence suggesting mammal-to-mammal transmission during an H5N1 outbreak in Spain with farmed minks as well as in Peru with sea lions.
-In British Columbia, several detections of avian influenza have been reported in foxes and skunks.
+There have been avian influenza transmission events observed in a wide range of mammalian species around the world including foxes, mink, sea lions, and skunks.
+These may have been caused by direct contact with infected wild birds, scavenging on infected carcasses, or indirectly through contaminated environments.
+Mammal-to-mammal transmission is rare, but may, for example, have occurred during an H5N1 outbreak in Spain between farmed minks and in Peru between sea lions.
+In BC, several detections of avian influenza have been reported in foxes, raccoons, and skunks.
 Wild mammals infected with avian influenza may show signs of neurological illness such as seizures, tremors, circling, excess salivation, or inability to walk.
+People who encounter a sick or dead wild animal should leave the animal where it is and contact a BC wildlife professional or contact the BC Wildlife Health Program at 250-751-7246.

-NEW RESOURCEInformation for poultry owners and workers (November 2023)
+Information for poultry owners and workers (November 2023)

 Avian influenza viruses can spread rapidly and cause outbreaks in poultry, which lead to devastating consequences for the poultry industry.
-Poultry owners can experience high mortality in flocks, food security can be threatened and containment of outbreaks requires that all birds are culled on an infected farm.
-Avian influenza outbreaks have occurred in poultry in British Columbia, including the extensive outbreak of H7N3 between February and May 2004, the H5N2 outbreak in December 2014, the H5N1 outbreak in February 2015, and the current H5N1 outbreak that began in April 2022.
-The current outbreak is connected to the global spread of H5N1 among wild and domestic birds, as well as, several mammalian species.
-Status of ongoing avian influenza response by province - Canadian Food Inspection Agency (canada.ca) Avian influenza outbreaks in poultry are of concern for several reasons:
+Poultry owners can experience high mortality in flocks, food security can be threatened, and containment of outbreaks requires that all birds are culled on an infected farm.
+Avian influenza outbreaks have occurred in poultry in BC, including the extensive outbreak of H7N3 between February and May 2004, the H5N2 outbreak in December 2014, the H5N1 outbreak in February 2015, and the current H5N1 outbreak that began in April 2022.
+The current outbreak is connected to the global spread of H5N1 among wild and domestic birds and several mammalian species.
+Status of ongoing avian influenza response by province - Canadian Food Inspection Agency (canada.ca)

 • the potential for low pathogenic viruses to evolve into highly pathogenic viruses